-The next step should be bringing these two kinds of double structures together.
+We will examine the relations of these two kinds of double structures by examples.

 This paper is organized as follows: In section \ref{DPFB}, we give the definition of double principal bundles and basic examples such as double Lie groups and double homogeneous spaces.
 In section \ref{DLGDLA}, we expound the structures of double Lie groups.
 In particular, the automorphism group of a double vector space is given, which will be used to construct the frame bundles of double vector bundles.
 The main result of this paper is formulated in Section \ref{ADVB}.
 Namely, a double vector bundle can be realized as an associated bundle of a double principal bundle, with the fiber being a double vector space.
 Also the dual structures are investigated in this section.
 In Section \ref{App}, we study gauge transformations and connections in double principal bundles.